A blog post

 Once diagnosed and the exact cause determined, there are three main methods of treating knee pain: herbal and other natural remedies, over the counter and prescription drugs, and surgery.

-Herbal and Other Natural Remedies for Knee Pain
+Herbal & Other Natural Remedies

 At least twenty different herbs exist for knee pain relief.
 They can be categorized as topical treatments and herbs that can be ingested for the pain.